Explorer¶

 2022/08/04 09:30:00,2022/08/04 10:00:00

-Click the Time Widget, you can directly input and modify the standard time format, press Enter to display the corresponding data according to the current time range.
+Click the time widget to directly input and modify the standard time format, and press Enter to display the data according to the current time range.

-Timestamp ranges support multiple write-ups, timestamps support millisecond-level input, delimiters ~
+Timestamp ranges support multiple write methods, with timestamps supporting millisecond-level inputs.
+Delimiters ~

 , -